-Power supply will fail if voltage select switch is set for low range and a voltage in the high range is applied.
+Power supply could fail if voltage select switch is not matched with input ac voltage.

 - Ensure that voltage select switch is set to desired voltage range (see figure 3-7).
 If it is not, perform the following: - a.
 Remove screw securing voltage select plate to power supply and remove plate from power supply.
 Retain plate and hardware. - b.
 Set voltage select switch to desired range. - c.
 Reverse voltage select plate and install plate on power supply to lock switch in place. - 2.
 Place power supply in inner drawer, and secure power supply to inner drawer with screws.